Bitangents of tropical plane quartic curves

 Consider a unimodular triangulation of the standard triangle with vertices $(0,0), (4,0), (0,4)$, corresponding to a tropical curve $C$.
 There are four possible combinatorial types of the skeleton $\Gamma$ of $C$, namely the first four pictured in Figure \ref{genus_three_graphs}.
 The first one (the ``honeycomb'' graph) is never hyperelliptic \cite{Ch}, regardless of the length of the edges.
 The other three can be hyperelliptic if given the appropriate lengths.
 We will show that such lengths are never achieved by $\Gamma$.

 Without loss of generality, we may assume that the point $(1,1)$ corresponds to the large cycle $\gamma$ in the middle as in the second row of Figure \ref{figure:combinatorial_types}.
 Each edge emanating from $(1,1)$ in the triangluation corresponds to an edge of the cycle.
 Figure \ref{figure:triangle_cycle} shows all possibilities for such edges and the corresponding cycle.
+We know that the edge from $(1,1)$ and $(2,2)$ is present in the triangulation: some edge must separate $(2,1)$ and $(1,2)$, and any other separating edge prevents $(1,1)$ from being the middle cycle.

 In the three combinatorial types in question, the 2-edge-cut consists of certain edges of the cycle $\gamma$.
 The first edge, which we will denote $e_1$, is dual to the edge connecting (1,1) with (2,2) in the triangulation.
 The other edge of the cut, denoted $e_2$, comes from the edges in the triangulation emanating from (1,1) with angles strictly between $\frac{\pi}{4}$ and $2\pi$.
-While the triangulation does not uniquely determine the edge length of a tropical curve, we claim that the data of the directions of the edges suffices to conclude that $e_2$ must be longer than $e_1$.
+While a triangulation does not uniquely determine the lattice lengths of the edges in a tropical curve, we claim that the data of the directions of the edges suffices to conclude that $e_2$ must be longer than $e_1$.
+We will show this for each of the three combinatorial types separately.
+Let $\ell_1$ and $\ell_2$ be the lengths of the edges $e_1$ and $e_2$.